com-480-data-visualization/data-visualization-project-2021-pia/README.md

 To preprocess the data we will need:
 - knowledge about Pandas and how to handle text (week 9)

-Finally, to make sure our vizualization is useful, beautiful and appealing to the user, we will use the guidelines stated in the lectures of week 7 (Designing vizualizations and Do's and dont's of data vizualization).
+Finally, to make sure our visualization is useful, beautiful and appealing to the user, we will use the guidelines stated in the lectures of week 7 (Designing visualizations and Do's and dont's of data visualization).

 ### Goals of the project
 > Break down your goal into independent pieces to implement.
 Try to design a